If I cover up a murder, can I inherit from the victim’s estate?

 The Supreme Court said $120,000 from the estate should go to his legal bills and $100,000 should be kept in trust for his needs in detention and to help him when he is released.
 (See Re Settree Estates; Robinson v Settree NSWSC 1413.)

 In May 2021 the NSW government replaced the special verdict of “not guilty by reason of mental illness” with a special verdict of “act proven but not criminally responsible” for criminal proceedings in the District and Supreme Courts.
+(For more information please see When does the defence of mental health impairment apply?)

 Can someone inherit from the victim if they cover up their murder?